 How to See the Best of Cannon Beach on Foot

 Cannon Beach is a great walking destination.
-Once you arrive and find parking, there are several rewarding walking routes that connect our small downtown commercial area to midtown, home to some of the town’s largest hotels and popular restaurants.
+Once you arrive and find parking, several rewarding walking routes connect our small downtown commercial area to midtown, home to some of the town’s largest hotels and popular restaurants.
 If you’ve ever struggled to drive and park on a busy summer day in Cannon Beach, you’ll appreciate these walking options that offer relaxing and scenic strolls.
-The downtown and midtown areas are only about a half-mile, or 10-minute walk apart, but these route options will encourage you to turn your walk into a leisurely stroll.
-With four different routes to choose from, you can also turn your walk into a loop offering different experiences in both directions.
+The downtown and midtown areas are only about a half-mile or 10-minute walk apart, but these route options will encourage you to turn your walk into a stroll.
+With four different routes to choose from, you can also turn your walk into a loop, offering different experiences in both directions.

 There’s a reason the beach is a favorite choice for locals to get around on foot.
 It is, without a doubt, the most scenic walk in town.
 The sandy walk may slow you down, but with scenery like Haystack Rock to the south and the Tillamook Rock Lighthouse offshore to the north, you'll want to slow down and enjoy every step.

 Start (or end) your walk at the Gower Street beach access in midtown, located just west of public parking and between two of Cannon Beach’s most popular resorts: The Hallmark and Surfsand.
-To get to downtown, just walk north.
+To get downtown, walk north.
 After about 10 minutes of walking, you will be parallel with the south end of downtown.
 There are beach accesses at the end of every street as you approach downtown, but the 2nd Street stairway (about a 15-minute walk) near the outlet of Ecola Creek will drop you right into the heart of downtown.
-To enjoy all of the views of Cannon Beach’s oceanfront homes and resorts, you can continue five minutes to Whale Park in the north end of downtown.
+To enjoy all of the views of Cannon Beach’s oceanfront homes and resorts, you can continue five minutes to Whale Park on the north end of downtown.
 Look for the whale sculpture at the beach access.

 Oceanfront stroll without the sand